pfalcons/pfalcons.github.io/howto-update-the-site.md

 Another piece of data is the quotes file.
 There is a Google Form to collect it, but then massaged (connect to member short names) and uploaded to GitHub as a .csv.

+## Members

+I stopped trying to keep up with the active/inactive roster stuff.
+The toggle still exists but everyone is a past member except for the co-owners.

 **_Psst.
 Keep this file as a draft so it doesn't go "public" for the whole world to read._**